The model of quark

 interaction can be explained by the strong

-gravitation, gravitational torsion field
+gravitation, gravitational torsion

-and electromagnetic forces based on the gravitational
+field and electromagnetic forces based on the gravitational model of strong interaction.

-density of the matter inside the nucleon is only a few times greater than the
+[2] The density of the matter inside the

-the matter is in the state of neutron liquid with a small admixture of protons
+liquid with a small admixture of protons and electrons.
+Decrease in the neutron

-solar masses inevitably leads to transformation of the stellar matter into a
+star mass below the limit of 0.1 – 0.2 solar masses inevitably leads to transformation of the stellar matter into a less

-hadrons’ matter in a similar way, then in reactions of particle scattering at
+matter in a similar way, then in reactions of particle scattering at

 sufficiently high energy matter masses can break away from hadrons, with